3D scanning solutions

 Barack Obama being scanned with Artec Evas for the first-ever 3D portrait of a head of state, with a photogrammetry set-up seen in the background.
 Image source: whitehouse.gov

-Another example is digitizing an entire car.
-For this project, the tetherless Artec Leo was used to capture the geometry of the car (both the car’s body and its interior design).
+In another case, combined datasets were used to 3D model an entire car.
+For this project, the tetherless Artec Leo captured the geometry of the car (both the car’s body and its interior design).
 Accurate information about the geometry would suffice for industrial designers and engineers.
 However, in industries such as video game development, vivid colors often play a greater role than the accuracy of the car’s aerodynamic profile, so a game developer might want to superimpose color camera shots on the 3D mesh model.
 This way, when integrated into a video game, the car will look entirely lifelike, which will make for a far better user experience.

 On the software side of things, it’s also worth noting that Artec Studio now makes it easier than ever before to combine 3D scanning and photogrammetry.
 Alongside scan data capture and processing features, the program packs a photo registration algorithm that allows users to apply textures from high-resolution photos to models.
 In many cases, this helps improve color clarity and makes scans appear more realistic.